-Peppermint Oil is one of the Best Bloating Remedies
+Peppermint Oil – Best Bloating Remedies

 After a big meal on thanksgiving, bloating and gas sometimes follows.
 If you’re like me, you’ve suffered from stomach bloating, excess wind and flatulence before and for as long as you can remember.
 The symptoms are unpleasant: you feel sluggish, uncomfortable and unattractive, and it happens seemingly at random.
 One minute you feel great, the next minute you feel completely full of wind, with your stomach bloated to two or three times its normal size.

 There are many plausible causes for it and any number of recommended bloating remedies too.

 What if told you about one such remedy?
 A natural essential oil, totally harmless, with no side-effects.
 What if I said that this remedy has been used medicinally for centuries across the world and is readily and cheaply available?
 This wonder remedy is peppermint oil.

 Peppermint oil is simply the fragrant oil from the peppermint plant.
 It is used widely in all kinds of everyday products such as chewing gum and toothpaste.
 This wonderful natural remedy naturally tones the stomach, liver and intestines.
 It is also used to successfully treat ulcers, nausea, headaches, the symptoms of asthma, cystitis.
 It even has significant anti-viral properties too, used in the treatment of herpes.

 How does it help with bloating?

 Bloating can be caused by a whole range of reasons.
 There are 2 main causes of bloating for which peppermint oil has a significant effect: